nuprl/TypeWeaver/data/notes/LambdaNet/README.md

 Dataset: top1k-typed-with-typed-deps-es6
 Number of successes: 70
 Number of fails: 0
-Time for type weaving: 0:01:07
+Time for type weaving: 0:01:05
 ```

 ```
 Dataset: top1k-untyped-nodeps
-Number of successes: 86
+Number of successes: 87
 Number of fails: 0
-Time for type weaving: 0:02:02
+Time for type weaving: 0:01:58
 ```

 ```
 Dataset: top1k-untyped-nodeps-es6
-Number of successes: 86
+Number of successes: 87
 Number of fails: 0
-Time for type weaving: 0:02:01
+Time for type weaving: 0:02:02
 ```

 ```
 Dataset: top1k-untyped-with-typed-deps
 Number of successes: 34
 Number of fails: 0
-Time for type weaving: 0:02:50
+Time for type weaving: 0:02:51
 ```

 ```
 Dataset: top1k-untyped-with-typed-deps-es6
 Number of successes: 35
 Number of fails: 0
-Time for type weaving: 0:02:53
+Time for type weaving: 0:02:52
 ```

 ## Type checking